Taif: Natural landmarks

 Al-Rudaf Park is a large natural park in South Ta'if, where trees stand amidst weathered granite rocks.
 The site also has a small zoo.
 Additionally, the park has a large lake with fountains and cannons.
 The Ta'if rose plantation is a complex of rose fields filled with small fragrant pink roses that are distilled into expensive Ta'if rose oil.
-The famous grown here is the 30-petal Damask rose (Rosa damascena trigintipetala), whose scent has been described as a robust, spicy, and dizzyingly complex scent which has been used by several luxury perfume brands, including Ormonde Jayne, Chanel, Guerlain and Hermès.
+This especially concerns the famous 30-petal Damask rose (Rosa damascena trigintipetala), whose scent has been described as a robust, spicy, and dizzyingly complex scent which has been used by several luxury perfume brands, including Ormonde Jayne, Chanel, Guerlain and Hermès.

 The Nuqbat al-Hamra park near Al-Hada is a large nature preserve at an elevation of 2100 m above sea level.
 Ash-Shafā is a small village situated high up in the mountains at an elevation of 2,200 to 2,500 m above sea level, rich in agricultural products.
 The fruit gardens of Ta'if are located here.
 A camel ride is available, and Jabal Dakka is within view of the village.
 The Saiysad National Park is located in New Ta'if.